mgchandler/brisect/README.md

 ## Setup

-To get started, a Python installation with `zaber-motion` and `pyserial` packages is required.
+To get started, a Python installation with `zaber-motion` and `python-libtiepie` packages is required.
 Suggested to set up a new environment using `mamba`:
 - Install [`mamba-forge`](https://github.com/conda-forge/miniforge#mambaforge) to your device.
 - Create a new environment from the Miniforge Prompt: `mamba create -n ect-smart-scan matplotlib numpy pyserial spyder`
-- Activate the environment: `mamba activate ect-smart-scan`
+- Activate the environment: `mamba activate ect-smart-scan
 - Install the `zaber-motion` package: `python -m pip install zaber-motion`
 - Install the `libtiepie` package: `python -m pip install python-libtiepie`

 You may need to install the correct drivers to connect to the Zaber linear stage: see the [USB drivers](https://www.zaber.com/software) page to install.
+TiePie driver v10 doesn't work with `python-libtiepie`, use v8.1.9 instead.

 Make a fork of this repo on GitHub, and clone it to your device.
 Make changes there, and then make a pull request when significant changes made.